-4.1.
-SELECTION OF TRAINEES
+4.1 SELECTION OF TRAINEES

-Applying for CMT at KIMS, Kerala, India - guidelines for filling the application
+Applying for IMT at KIMSHEALTH, Kerala, India Guidelines for filling the application

-The CMT programme at KIMS commences on 1st November every year.

-- The application will be invited in the month of April and the notification will be made out in prominent National Dailies as well as the Journal of Association of Physicians of India (JAPI) and the KIMS website. - The closing date for application will be 15th of May and the selection process will be completed by June / July and there is a fee of Rs.2,000/-(change in date according to the NEET schedule possible). - The total number of candidates per year is limited to 10; a waiting list will be maintained for a period of six months. - In case the candidate drops out of the course within six months of joining, a retainer fee of 50% of the enrollment fee will be deducted and the balance returned
+- The IMT programme commences on 1st September every year. - The application will be invited in the month of April/May. - The selection process will be completed by June / July and there is a fee is Rs.2000/- for application. - The total no of candidates per year is limited to 12; a waiting list will be maintained for a period of six months.